WHO IS ERIC FRAME?

 After the initial shock I began thinking about the rest of my life.
 I thought about how much my job made me miserable.
 I thought about my career path and my passions.
 Most importantly I thought about what my mom would have wanted for me.

 This was when I was introduced to politics.
 I stood in a crowd of thousands as I listened to Bernie Sanders speak differently than any politician before.
-I learned of medical freedom, universal healthcare, all these things I new were broken, but I didn't know how to fix them or even why they were the way they were.
-A fire was lit in me that has always been there, but was dormant.
+I learned of medical freedom, universal healthcare, all these things I knew were broken, but I didn't know how to fix them or even why they were the way they were.
+A fire was lit in me that had always been there, but was dormant.
 I went door-to-door for Bernie Sanders.
 I contributed money to Bernie's campaign.
 I was convinced that this was the revolution that would break us free of old party politics.

 I was shocked to witness the media collusion against Bernie, the 'discrepancies' at the polling place and that pathetic 'democratic' convention, complete with noise cancelling speakers to drain the jeers.
 I was disappointed but still feeling that fire burning underneath the surface.
 I knew I couldn't support Hillary after what happened, so Jill Stein gained my vote and support during the convention, when she stood with the people in the streets of Philadelphia.
 I was thrown off, but still determined to find somewhere in the political world where my views and passion fit.